Personal tax planning in 2024/2025

 Strategies such as gifting, placing assets into trust or investing in IHT-efficient investments can mitigate potential tax liabilities.

-Contact an accountant or financial advisor to discuss the additional exempt amount for residential properties, in addition to the standard £325,000, as the vast majority of people with inheritance tax liabilities also have a residential property.
+Contact an accountant or financial advisor to discuss the additional exempt amount for residential properties, in addition to the standard £325,000.

 Navigating changes and seeking professional advice

 The tax system is constantly changing.
-Every Budget brings with it changes to allowances, rates and tax reliefs.
-It’s important to stay on top of these changes so you can plan your tax affairs in the best way possible.
-However, the intricacies of tax legislation mean that personalised tax advice from a tax expert can be invaluable.
-A tailored approach, taking into account your individual circumstances and objectives, can help you to maximise your tax efficiency and financial well-being.
+Every Budget brings changes to allowances, rates and tax reliefs.
+Staying on top of the changes will help you manage your tax affairs in the best way possible.
+However, seeking personalised tax advice can be invaluable.
+A tailored approach, that takes into account individual circumstances, is always best to help maximise tax efficiency and financial well-being.

 As we navigate the 2024/25 tax year, remember that effective tax planning is a continuous process.
-By understanding your obligations, utilising available allowances and seeking professional advice, you can take control of your financial future with confidence.
+By understanding your obligations, utilising available allowances and seeking professional advice, you can take control of your financial future.

 Here are a few ways an accountant can assist in navigating changes:

-- Staying compliant: With tax laws constantly changing, an accountant ensures that you remain compliant, avoiding penalties and fines.
-This involves not just understanding current laws but also keeping an eye on upcoming changes that may affect your financial planning.
+- Staying compliant: Tax laws are constantly changing.
+Accountants can ensure you remain compliant, avoiding penalties and fines.
+They have a clear understanding of current regulations, as well as knowledge of upcoming changes that may affect your financial planning.

-- Strategic financial planning: Accountants can assist in long-term financial planning, including retirement planning, investments and business growth strategies, ensuring that tax efficiency is considered at every step.
+- Strategic financial planning: Accountants can assist in long-term financial planning, i.e. retirement planning, investments, business growth strategies.

-- Risk management: By understanding the nuances of tax legislation, accountants can help identify potential risks to your financial health and suggest strategies to mitigate them.
+- Risk management: By understanding the nuances of tax legislation, accountants can identify potential risks and advise on how to mitigate them.

 - Representation in tax investigations: Should you face a tax investigation, having an accountant can be invaluable.
-They can represent you, handle communications with tax authorities, and ensure the process is as smooth as possible.
+They can also represent you, and handle communications with tax authorities.

-Tailored advice for major life events: Whether you’re selling a property, starting a business or planning for retirement, an accountant can provide personalised advice to optimise your tax position during significant life events.
+- Whether you’re selling a property, starting a business or planning for retirement, accountants can provide personalised advice to optimise your tax position during significant life events.

 Educating on financial decisions

-An accountant doesn’t just manage your finances, they can also educate you on the implications of financial decisions, helping you to understand complex tax issues and enabling informed decision-making.
+An accountant doesn’t just manage your finances, they can also advise you on the implications of financial decisions.
+Further more, they can help you understand complex tax issues, enabling informed decision-making.

 Talk to an expert

-By leveraging the expertise of an accountant, you can navigate the complex tax landscape with greater ease and confidence, ensuring that your financial planning is both compliant and optimised for your specific situation.
+By leveraging the expertise of an accountant, you can navigate the complex tax landscape with greater confidence.
+This will ensure your financial planning is compliant and optimised for your specific situation.

 Need assistance?
-Get in touch for advice on your personal tax planning.
+Get in touch for advice on your personal tax planning 2024/2025.

 For the latest tax rates and allowances, download our 2024/25 tax card.